toivoh/rastrgrafx/README.md

 Block RAMs in the FPGA are used for tilemaps, pixel RAM, and palette, could be divided as appropriate.

-The engine in `main.c` uses a single tilemap as background, but the only thing that stops you from having several is to figure out a way to divide the access to tilemap and pixel RAM (e.g. time division using multiple clock cycles per pixel, or wider than 8 bit internal memory interface to the block RAMs).
+The engine in `main.sv` uses a single tilemap as background, but the only thing that stops you from having several is to figure out a way to divide the access to tilemap and pixel RAM (e.g. time division using multiple clock cycles per pixel, or wider than 8 bit internal memory interface to the block RAMs).

 A small demo can be seen at https://youtu.be/NOukEOLJctY